 Outbound Links are Good for SEO

 You heard me right.
 A 2016 study conducted by Reboot found that “Outgoing relevant links to authoritative sites are considered in the algorithms and do have a positive impact on rankings.”
-This is consistent with older research that came to the same conclusion.
+This is consistent with older research that came to the same conclusion, and as far as experts have been able to tell, it still holds true for SEO in 2020.
 It appears that Google rewards relevant outbound links, because they help the crawler determine your site’s niche.
 As it relates to blog content, high-authority outbound links are like source citations in academic writing–they provide the article with legitimacy.
 And search engines like legitimacy.

 Outbound Links Provide Value to Readers

 The genius of the World Wide Web was its ability to link to relevant content on the internet–content that either substantiates a claim or provides more information.
 A blog article with no outbound links is like an academic paper with no bibliography.
 Readers don’t want to take your word for it; they want to know that you aren’t pulling the information out of thin air.
 And if they want additional information about a subject, a link to that information demonstrates that you care about the user experience – an increasingly important factor in the content marketing world.